PieceOfRice/Uni-Team-Project/README.md

 # Uni Team Project

 This is the Web App I made as part of my Team Project Module.

 I worked in Team 02.

-Mde using: JHipster 7.9.4
+Made using: JHipster 7.9.4

 ## Team 02
+- Mark E
 - Rhys H
-- Mark E
 - Garance A-R
 - Haiwei H
 - Talha T